 Seligman’s interpretation represented a new twist on the Freudian idea of politics as a father-son struggle.
 The oppressive force in this case was neither a class nor a generation but the British empire itself: a regime founded on violence and hostile to dissent.
 In this context, dreams offered a glimpse of the tensions that were integral to an undemocratic and hierarchical society, but which remained unsayable – at least to the British.

 Even among Seligman’s relatively small sample of subjects, Lhuzekhu’s anger and frustration were not unique.
 Thousands of miles away, in Uganda, an African working for the colonial administration also suffered nightmares about the authority figures in his life.
 Philipo Oruro, a ‘native chief’ or Jago, shared his dreams with an anthropologist working for Seligman.
 Oruro’s nightmares suggested that he was terrified of British officials and missionaries.
-Whether the violent assaults in his dreams offered a literal accounting of reality or a figurative representation of emotional truth – whether, in psychoanalytic terms, they consisted of manifest or latent content – is unclear.
+Whether the violent assaults in his dreams offered a literal accounting of reality or a figurative representation of emotional truth is unclear.
 But there is no doubt that Oruro experienced imperial rule as an ongoing trauma and a source of wrenching anxiety.